eliauf23/cache-simulator/README.md

 Trends in the data:
 1. For m-way associative direct mapped cache:
-    -For all cases but one (512_32_8	swim	write allocate	write back: But this is true for fully associative caches as well), LRU is more efficient.
-FIFO took more cycles overall
+    -For all cases but one (512_32_8/swim/write allocate/write back: this is true for fully associative caches as well which likely means that it is an quirk of that file and its writing), LRU is more efficient.
+FIFO took more cycles overall and more cycles per operation.
-    - It was more effective for an smaller m value
+    - LRU was more effective for an smaller m value
     - LRU is more effective for gcc than swim files, likely because swim has a higher load:store ratio

 2. For fully associative caches: